 2. Cell Membrane (also Plasma Membrane)

 - As its name suggests, the phospholipid bilayer is composed of two layers of phospholipids, with one layer having hydrophilic heads (water-loving; polar) in its outer side and hydrophobic tails (water-hating; nonpolar) interior side.

-- The proteins found in the bilipid layer performs selective transport of molecules and recognition and of cells.
+- The proteins found in the bilipid layer perform selective transport of molecules, recognition, and cells.

-- In eukaryotes, the cytoplasm is consisted of all materials (i.e. organelles) located in within the cell, excluding the nucleus.
+- In eukaryotes, the cytoplasm consists of materials (i.e., organelles) located in win the cell, excluding the nucleus.

 - The part of the cytoplasm that does not contain any organelles is referred to as the cytosol.

 - While the cell membrane is made up of phospholipids, the cell wall is made up of sturdier compounds – polysaccharides, usually cellulose (in plants) and peptidoglycan (in bacteria).